Configuring Virtual Meeting Rooms (VMRs)

 This optional field allows you to limit the number of participants allowed to join this VMR.
 For more information see Limiting the number of participants.

-This optional field allows you to assign a unique identifier to this service, which you can then use to track use of the service.
+This optional field lets you assign a unique identifier to this service, which you can then use to track use of the service.

 This read-only field shows the name of the service (if any) used to create this VMR.